 August 30, 2019

-However, while it may be tempting to blame the service reps that are fumbling through phone calls with customers, the reality is that the worst customer service practices are typically handed down from management rather than concocted in an employee's imagination.
+However, while it may be tempting to blame the service reps fumbling through phone calls with customers, that's not entirely fair.
+The reality is that the worst customer service practices are typically handed down from management rather than concocted in an employee's imagination.
 And if you want to keep customers happy, you're going to have to make customer service a priority by avoiding some of the common pitfalls.

 The Five Worst Customer Service Practices:

 - Over-Prioritizing Efficiency – in the drive for faster resolutions, customers could be left unimpressed

 - Forcing Customers to Start from Scratch Repeatedly – instead, gather all requests into one stream

 - Making It Hard to Cancel – your retention metrics could be torpedoing long-term trust in your business

 - Ignoring Customer Feedback – even when it's bad, it's still pretty good (to have)